 A Circassian became Jordan’s first Prime Minister in 1950, an indication of the influential position a number of Circassians achieved under Amir Abdullah, Jordan’s first king.
 A Palestinian concerned about Jordan’s peace overtures to Israel assassinated Amir Abdullah in 1951.
 Power briefly transferred to his son, Talal, who the following year was deemed unfit to rule due to mental illness and was replaced by his 18-year-old son, Hussein in 1953.

-It was under King Talal that Jordan’s 1952 constitution was promulgated.
-It established an executive branch led by the king, who among many other powers, appoints the heads of Jordan’s 12 governates and can dismiss judges by decree.
-The constitution also established a directly-elected Chamber of Deputies alongside a Senate that is appointed by the king.
-Women and some minority groups are represented in Jordan’s government through a quota system.
-In the 110-seat Chamber of Deputies, six seats are reserved for women.
-Nine seats, or eight percent of the Chamber, are reserved for Christians, who make up around six per cent of the population.
-Three seats are reserved for Chechens and Circassians, also providing them with disproportionately high representation.
+It was under King Talal that Jordan’s 1952 Constitution was promulgated.
+It established an executive branch led by the king, who, among many other powers, appoints the heads of Jordan’s 12 governorates and can dismiss judges by decree.
+The Constitution also established a directly elected Chamber of Deputies alongside a Senate that is appointed by the king.
+Women and some minority groups gained representation in Jordan’s government through a quota system.
+Currently, in the 130-seat Chamber of Deputies, 15 seats are reserved for women and 12 others reserved for Christians, Chechens and Circassians.

-Relatively free and fair elections went forward in 2003, but following November 2005 terrorist bombings in Amman, carried out by “Al Qaeda in Iraq”, Abdullah again restricted democratic procedures and refocused on security issues.
+Relatively free and fair elections went forward in 2003, but following the November 2005 bombings in Amman, carried out by ‘Al Qaeda in Iraq’, Abdullah again restricted democratic procedures and refocused on security issues.
 A new counter-terrorism law came into effect in November 2006, allowing detention of suspects for up to a week without charge.
-Jordanian security services routinely use torture against detainees, who are frequently detained for even longer periods without charge.
+Jordanian security services routinely use torture against detainees, who are frequently held for even longer periods without charge.

 Minority based and advocacy organisations

 Arab Organization for Human Rights (Jordan chapter)